Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Experiment Details

 The \href{https://physionet.org/content/mimiciv/2.2/}{Medical Information Mart for Intensive Care-IV} (MIMIC-IV) is a large collection of data for over 40,000 patients at intensive care units at the Beth Israel Deaconess Medical Center.
 It contains retrospectively collected medical data for 299,712 patients, 431,231 admissions, and 73,181 ICU stays.
 It improves upon the MIMIC-III dataset, incorporating more up-to-date medical data with an optimized data storage structure.
 In our study, we use vital signs for time-series generation.
 To simplify the data-cleaning process, we adopt scripts from the \href{https://github.com/MIT-LCP/mimic-code/tree/main}{MIMIC Code Repository}.

-We extract five vital signs for each patient from MIMIC-IV.
+\textbf{Variable Selection:} We extracted five vital signs for each patient from MIMIC-IV.
 The selected variables are heart rate (beats per minute), systolic blood pressure (mm Hg), diastolic blood pressure (mm Hg), respiratory rate (breaths per minute), and oxygen saturation (\%).
-We extract all measurements of each feature within the first 72 hours of the ICU admission of each patient.
-Similar to MIMIC-III, we encode the features using the method described in \Cref{method:feature representation} for model training.
+We extract all measurements of each feature within the first 72 hours of each patient's ICU admission.
+Similar to MIMIC-III, we encode the features using the method described in the Missing value representation section for model training.

+\textbf{Cohort Selection:} Similar to MIMIC-III, we select our MIMIC-IV study cohort by applying filtering criteria provided by the official MIMIC-IV repository.
+The criteria can be accessed \href{https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iv/concepts_postgres/measurement/vitalsign.sql}{here}.
+We also select patients at the unit stay level and include those who stayed for at least 72 hours in the ICU.
 We use 75\% for training and 25\% for testing, and the class ratio is kept similar across the training and testing data.